About the Book

 free.
 If you can give a donation (the book costs us $10 each), we would appreciate

 that.
-Two dollars to cover shipping would also be appreciated.
-You can order from
+A gift to cover shipping would also be appreciated.
+You can order from us directly

-us directly by e-mail.
+by e-mail.
 The icon below will bring up a form.
-Please include your name
+Please include your name and a shipping

-and a shipping address on the form.
-In the comments section, simply ask that we send
+address on the form.
+In the comments section, simply ask that we send you the book.

-you the book.
-When you receive it, and if you want to send a donation, make the check
+When you receive it, and if you want to send a donation, make the check out to Calvary

 You can order directly online (not free) at: